Arbutus Announces Year-End 2016 Financial ResultsWednesday, April 5, 2017

 Research, Development, Collaborations and Contracts Expenses

-R&D compensation expense increased in 2015 as compared to 2014 due to an increase in the number of employees in support of the Company's expanded portfolio of product candidates as well as from the merger with Arbutus Inc. As a result of the expiry of share repurchase rights included in the consideration paid for Arbutus Inc., in 2015, the Company recorded $16.7 million of incremental non-cash compensation expense, of which $4.2 million has been included as part of research, development, collaborations and contracts expense, and $12.5 million included as part of general and administrative expense.
+R&D compensation expense increased in 2016 as compared to 2015 due to an increase in the number of employees in support of the Company's expanded portfolio of product candidates.
+In addition, in the year ended December 31, 2016, the Company incurred a total of $32.0 million of non-cash compensation expense related to the expiry of repurchase rights on shares issued as part of the consideration paid for the merger with Arbutus Inc. of which $6.0 million has been included as part of research, development, collaborations and contracts expense, and $26.0 million included as part of general and administrative expense.

 General and Administrative